-Feds Charge Chicago Banker In Alleged Trump Administration Bribe Scheme
+Feds Say Chicago Banker Loaned Manafort Money In Hopes Of Trump Administration Job

-Prosecutors unsealed bribery charges Thursday against a Chicago banker who made loans to Paul Manafort allegedly expecting that would help him get a top job in the Trump administration.
+Prosecutors unsealed bribery charges Thursday against a Chicago banker who made loans to Paul Manafort allegedly expecting they would help him get a top job in the Trump administration.

 A grand jury in Manhattan returned an indictment against Stephen Calk, chairman of Federal Savings Bank, in a case with strong echoes of the earlier ones made against Manafort, who has since been convicted and sentenced to prison.